brianstokesUT/Hybrid-Jay/README.md

 + Woodhouse's Scrub Jay (*Aphelocoma woodhousei*)
 + Eurasian Magpie (*Pica Pica*) - **OUTGROUP**

+Each candidate species uses data available on NCBI - data collection is described breifly within appropriate sections and may be split between mitochondria and chromosomal sources.

 ## PROBABLY DITCH THIS SECTION
 I use conda to manage my working environments as some of the programs do no play nice together, below is how I make each of the environemts used in the workflow with version specific downloads.